-The letter of intent will be reviewed by one CSAP member, one peer from the School Leadership Team, and the Program Manager.
+The Intent to Apply letter will be reviewed by two-three peer reviewers and the CSAP Senior Program Manager.
 The decision will be made and communicated by the Program Manager.
 If a Letter of Intent to Apply is approved by VOA-MN, the charter school board may submit a full application.
 Within four weeks of receiving a Letter of Intent, VOA-MN will notify developers in writing as to whether, or not, the developers are invited to submit a full new school application to VOA-MN.
+If/when an Intent to Apply letter is approved by VOA-MN, an applicant does not have to repeat this phase of the review process.

-Application Deadline: Developers must submit an application to VOA-MN by January 15th of each calendar year.
+Application Deadline: Developers must submit an application to VOA-MN at least 18 months before July 1 of the year the new charter school plans to serve students.
 The following is an estimated timeline upon receipt of the school's application:

-- Approximately five business days for technical review and distribution of applications to peer reviewers - Approximately 5-10 business days for peer desk review process - Approximately 5-10 business days for applicant to provide additional clarification / information based on concerns expressed in desk review. - Approximately five business days after the peer reviewers receive supplemental information from applicant, applicant interview occurs. - Approximately 5-10 business days, final determination is issued from VOA-MN to applicant. - Total estimated time span: 6-8 weeks.
+- Approximately five business days for technical review and distribution of applications to peer reviewers - Approximately 5-10 business days for peer desk review process - Approximately 5-10 business days for applicant to provide additional clarification / information based on concerns expressed in desk review. - Approximately five business days after the peer reviewers receive supplemental information in the form of an amended application from applicant, applicant interview occurs. - Approximately 5-10 business days, final determination is issued from VOA-MN to applicant. - Total estimated time span: 6-8 weeks.

-Application Submission: Applicants must submit four paper copies and one electronic copy (in the form of a PDF) to the VOA-MN Charter School Authorizing Program: 924 19th Ave S, Minneapolis, MN 55404 and solsen@voamn.org.
+Application Submission: Applicants must submit one electronic copy (in the form of both a PDF and Word document) to the VOA-MN Charter School Authorizing Program at solsen@voamn.org.